ColdTearsYY/TownyFlight-foliaAgain/README.md

 # TownyFlight
 努力解决一些folia上的飞行问题 Strive to resolve some infinite flight issues on Folia.
+I will remove the releases as soon as possible.
+Respect the arthor!

 Finally, you can allow towny residents to fly while in their own towns, for free, from the lead developer of Towny.

 __As of version 1.5.0 This plugin supports Towny 0.94.0.2+ and MC 1.14.*.__